Russian troops enter Ukraine's Kharkiv -Ukrainian official | Law-Order

 Russian troops enter Ukraine's Kharkiv -Ukrainian official

-Ukrainian forces were battling Russian troops on the streets of Ukraine's northeastern city of Kharkiv on Sunday, said regional governor Oleh Sinegubov.
-"The Russian enemy's light vehicles have broken into Kharkiv, including the city centre," Sinegubov said.
+Ukrainian forces battled Russian troops on the streets of Ukraine's northeastern city of Kharkiv on Sunday, the regional governor said.
+"The Russian enemy's light vehicles have broken into Kharkiv, including the city centre," Governor Oleh Sinegubov said.
 "Ukraine's armed forces are destroying the enemy.

 - Country: